 The research we undertake is scientifically independent and impartial.
 It is subject to peer review and is intended to better inform debate and decisions about the siting of repositories for radioactive waste in the UK and elsewhere.
 This is achieved through improved understanding and knowledge of the physical, chemical and biological processes that affect the properties of the rocks as well as how the rocks interact with the engineered components of a repository and change over long periods of time (up to one million years in the future).

-BGS has entered a memorandum of understanding (MoU) agreement with Radioactive Waste Management (RWM) to inform the UK’s geological disposal programme.
-The two independent organisations jointly published a five-year agreement in June 2020, that sets out a framework for collaborative work at strategic, technical and operational levels.
-The collaboration between both organisations is intended to support improved environmental outcomes relating to the UK’s Geological Disposal Facility (GDF).
+BGS has entered a memorandum of understanding (MoU) agreement with Nuclear Waste Services (formerly Radioactive Waste Management) to inform the UK’s geological disposal programme.
+The two independent organisations jointly published a five-year agreement in June 2020 that sets out a framework for collaborative work at strategic, technical and operational levels.
+The collaboration between both organisations is intended to support improved environmental outcomes relating to the UK’s geological disposal facility (GDF).

 Research facilities and capabilities